Invest in the best cross stitch accessories

 Best for large, complicated cross stitch patterns

-The pattern marker sits framing your cross stitch pattern, and helps you keep track of where you are working in the chart.
+The pattern marker sits framing your cross stitch pattern and helps you keep track of where you are working in the chart.

 You can do this with a Post-It note, but this handmade wooden version with stitcher’s saying decoration is much more pleasing to see every time you stitch.
+It comes in two pieces that fasten together through the chart with magnets to keep your place securely and clearly marked.

 Pros: Handmade, easy to use, attractive